-Edit and add to the template to suit your needs.
-When you think your program is ready for testing, press the KISS IDE Compile button to check for compiler errors.
-If you have not already saved a version of your program, you will be prompted to name the file and choose a directory to save it in.
-Subsequently, the program will be automatically saved to this file when you compile to check for compiler errors.
+Edit and add to the source code to suit your needs.
+When you think your project is ready for testing, press the KISS IDE Compile button to check for compiler errors.
+You may want to use the Simulator target for testing before download to the KIPR Link (the IDE will automatically launch the Simulator if is not already running).
+Keep in mind your project will be automatically saved whenever you compile it.

-Any errors the compiler finds in your program will be displayed in a panel at the bottom of the KISS IDE window, starting with the first error encountered in the program.
-If you double click on an error, you will be taken to the line listed for the error.
+Any errors the compiler finds in your project files will be displayed in a panel at the bottom of the KISS IDE window, starting with the first error encountered in the program.
 What needs to be fixed will either be on that line or on one above it (e.g., you left off a ";" on an earlier line).
 Since a program error tends to cause errors later in the program, don't be surprised if correcting the first error listed is all that is needed.

-To download your program to the KIPR Link, click the KISS IDE Download button.
+To download your project to the KIPR Link without compiling, right click on the project name and select Download.
 Since your program will need to be compiled on the KIPR Link, this action only copies your program to the Programs directory on the KIPR Link.